Boy, 11, fights off man who attempted to steal father's car in Connecticut, police say

 Asberry was eventually arrested after police were able to find him with the help of nearby witnesses.

-"Many citizen witnesses assisted with information to include the suspects name, description, and direction of travel," police said.
+"Many citizen witnesses assisted with information to include the suspect's name, description and direction of travel," police said.
 “There were no injuries.
 Excellent job by patrol!"

 The 43-year-old was charged with kidnapping in the second degree, larceny in the first degree, and risk of injury to a minor, according to police.